Slow Cooker Tomato Soup (Canned Tomatoes, No Cream)

 – Jill

-I am personally a huge fan of easy dinner soup and stew recipes, and while this hearty slow cooker vegetable soup, and my famous crockpot vegetarian chili are some of our family’s favorite meals, this dairy free tomato soup might just be our all time favorite.
+I am personally a huge fan of easy slow cooker soups, and while my hearty roasted red pepper and tomato soup is one of our family’s favorite meat-free meals, this dairy free tomato soup might just be our all-time favorite!

 Make It In the Instant Pot